Bisher 1368 mal gespeichert

 These are some of the opportunities for workawayers to learn in a hands on way as they help us stay sustainable.

-Daily chores are the heartbeat of this homestead, and are perfect for those who like routine in their day.
-Chores are deeply helpful to me as well.
+- Daily chores are the heartbeat of this homestead, and are perfect for those who like routine in their day.
+Chore help is deeply helpful to me as well.
 When you complete chores, it frees up my attention for decision-making and the oversight needed to keep the homestead moving forward.
 Or maybe just to get some income generating online work done.
 The ideal workawayer for chores likes consistent routine, will be able to follow well-developed, tried and true instructions, show up on time for certain tasks, and is capable of clear and open interpersonal communication.
-This task is partially indoors.

 Barn Cleanouts, Compost, and Soil Building